SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

           obsoleted: <#version number#>

       The *version number* consists of one to three positive integers, separated by periods.
-    * The ``message`` argument is used to provide a textual message that's displayed by the compiler when emitting a warning or error about the use of a deprecated or obsoleted declaration.
+    * The ``message`` argument is used to provide a textual message that the compiler displays when emitting a warning or error about the use of a deprecated or obsoleted declaration.
       It has the following form: